LTelnekes/STS_MA_Thesis/README.md

 ### File Format and Content
 - `.pdf` Portable document format; includes the Data Management Plan for this project
-- `.csv` Comma-separated values; includes (meta)data of Trump's tweets of interest to my research
+- `.csv` Comma-separated values; includes (meta)data of Trump's tweets of interest to my research.
+The csv files are stored in the folder 'datasets`
 - `.txt` text-files; includes the cleaned tweets of interest to my research.
 The txt-files are stores in the folders `trump_tweets_txts` and `trump_tweets_keywords_txts`
-- `.ipynb` Jupyter Notebook used for merging, cleaning, and saving the data for further analysis.
+- `.ipynb` Jupyter Notebooks used for merging, cleaning, and saving the data for further analysis.
+Also used for keyword and context-extraction.

 ### Text Selection Criteria
 in progress of writing